javiyu/redis_monitor/README.md

 ## Usage

-    $ redis_monitor --http-port http_port --host host --port port
+    $ redis_monitor --http-port http_port --host redis-host --port redis-port

-Flags --editable or --not-editable can be use to indicate if the user should be able to edit the database content.

 Then browse http://localhost:http_port

+--editable or --not-editable can be use to indicate if the user should be able to edit the database content.
+--credentials user:password if only users with credentials can access the application.

 For more information about the parameters: